What Is The Internet of Things and How Do You Stay Connected?

 Better connectivity increases not only job opportunities, but a better work-life balance for many workers, across the globe.
 Working from home and hybrid working are fast becoming the new normal, providing companies with happier employees, which has been possible with improved levels of connectivity and technology.

-By 2025, it is reported that Millennials will make up 75% of the workforce, effectively replacing Boomers and drastically reducing the representation of Generation X. Millennials have grown up using the IoT more than any other generation and are more connected than any other.
+By 2025, it is reported that millennials will make up 75% of the workforce, effectively replacing boomers and drastically reducing the representation of Generation X. Millennials have grown up using the IoT more than any other generation and are more connected than any other.
 Therefore, businesses need to cater for the changing needs of the new workforce.

 Information

 ‘The UK has one of the highest internet penetration rates in the world.
 Almost the entire nation has access to the internet with an estimated 62.86 million monthly users in 2021.
-This is expected to rise to over 65 million monthly users by 2026.’| vstatista.com
+This is expected to rise to over 65 million monthly users by 2026.’

 Staying connected and the IoT